kehantan/labbook/docs/assays/mtt.rst

 * Trypan blue
 * Calculator

+**Procedure**

 #.
-Dispense 10 uL of trypan blue into one of the wells in the 96 well plate used for mixing.
+Dispense 10 :math:`\mu`\ L of trypan blue into one of the wells in the 96 well plate used for mixing.
 #.
-Dispense 10 uL of cells from the 15 ml centrifuge tube from the trypsinise phase into the same well with trypan blue.
+Dispense 10 :math:`\mu`\ L of cells from the 15 ml centrifuge tube from the trypsinise phase into the same well with trypan blue.
 #.
 Mix well by repeat pipetting.
 #.
-Dispense 10 uL of trypan blue and cell mixture into counting chamber.
+Dispense 10 :math:`\mu`\ L of trypan blue and cell mixture into counting chamber.
 #.
 Count the cells.

 Formula for cell count: :math:`\frac{\text{sum of cells from 4 quadrant} \times 10^4 \times 2}{4} = X cells/ml`

 After counting the cells, we should get value of :code:`X cells/ml`.
 Compare the counted cell number before we begin the experiment and the calculated cells number.
 We should have sufficient cells for seeding.

 **Cell seeding**

+We now need to seed specific number of cells into each well.

 Requires